 Or, place each bottle within a sealed plastic bag.
 This is recommended, as it will save you from having to clean out the refrigerator if a bottle explodes or pops its cap while ripening.

-Do not leave the bottles in a non-refrigerated condition after carbonation has been achieved since the fermentation process will continue, resulting in higher levels of alcohol, and the very real possibility that the bottles might eventually explode.
+DO NOT leave the bottles in a non-refrigerated condition after carbonation has been achieved since the fermentation process will continue, resulting in higher levels of alcohol, and the very real possibility that the bottles might eventually explode, spewing their contents.

 Carbonated drinks should not be kept for longer than 3 or 4 weeks and they are best drunk within a week or two when at their peak of perfection.
 However, this shouldn't present a problem since it's so good tasting!